 Before you begin using a medication, be sure to inform your doctor of any medical conditions or Allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
-These factors may affect how you should use Citrodan (Magnesium-citrate).
+These factors may affect how you should use Magnesium-Citrate (Magnesium-citrate).

 Dehydration: You should not use osmotic laxatives frequently or for extended periods of time as it can result in dehydration, especially if they are not taken with sufficient amounts of fluids.